MadaHaz/projectcleanpipes/README.md

 ## How To Install
 1. Open a terminal window and navigate to the base directory of the project `projectcleanpipes`.
-2. Run the command `pip install requests bs4 scapy dnspython nslookup pydnsbl ` to install all dependencies.
+2. Run the command `pip install requests bs4 scapy dnspython nslookup pydnsbl customtkinter` to install all dependencies.
 3. Finished.

 ## How To Run
 To run the program you must first decide if you are running it in **Data Collection** or **Data Interpret** mode.

+The program can also be ran in a GUI mode.
+(More at the bottom!)

 **Data Collection Mode:**
 1. Open `main.py` inside the `code` directory.